 The Scheme was set up under the Financial Services and Markets Act 2000 and became active on 1 December 2001.
 We still cover claims from before this date.

 FSCS is free to consumers and is independent of government and the financial industry.

 What do we cover?

-The FSCS covers business conducted by firms authorised by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA), the independent watchdogs set up by government to regulate financial services in the UK and protect the rights of consumers.
-European firms (authorised by their home state regulator) that operate in the UK may also be covered.
+We cover business conducted by firms authorised by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).
+The FCA and the PRA are the UK’s independent financial watchdogs set up by government to regulate UK financial services and protect consumers’ rights.
+We may cover European firms authorised by home state regulators working in the UK.

-FSCS's protection is governed by the PRA and the FCA’s rules.
-These rules set out the protection FSCS can provide.
-The PRA’s rules cover claims in relation to deposits as well as life and general insurance policies and are set out in the Depositor Protection and Policyholder Protection parts of the PRA Rulebook.
-The FCA’s rules cover the remaining categories of claim.
-These are set out in the Compensation Sourcebook (the “COMP Rules”) in the Redress section of the FCA Handbook.
+The FCA and the PRA govern our protection and set our compensation limits and rules.
+The PRA’s rules cover claims related to deposits and life and general insurance policies.
+These rules are in the Depositor Protection and Policyholder Protection sections of the PRA Rulebook.
+The FCA’s rules cover claims related to the other types of business we have mentioned above and can be found in the Redress section of the FCA Handbook.

-The FSCS does not cover the Channel Islands or The Isle of Man, although there are some exceptions to this for insurance claims.
+FSCS does not cover the Channel Islands or The Isle of Man, although some exceptions exist for insurance claims.